A generalizable framework for low-rank tensor completion with numerical priors: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-The following representative well-established state-of-the-art algorithms –– FaLRTC~\cite{liu2013}, HaLRTC~\cite{liu2013}, STDC~\cite{chen2014}, t-SVD~\cite{zhang2017}, LRTV-PDS~\cite{yokota2017}, FBCP~\cite{zhao2015}, FBCP-MP~\cite{zhao2015}, SPC-TV~\cite{yokota2016}, and SPC-QV~\cite{yokota2016} –– are compared against SPTC in the recovery of real-life images.
-The experiment was conducted using MATLAB (R2022b), with the implementation of SPTC borrowing some functions from Tensorlab 3.0~\cite{vervliet2016}.
+\paragraph{Experimental Details} The following representative well-established state-of-the-art algorithms –– FaLRTC~\cite{liu2012tensor}, HaLRTC~\cite{liu2012tensor}, STDC~\cite{chen2013simultaneous}, t-SVD~\cite{zhang2016exact}, LRTV-PDS~\cite{yokota2017simultaneous}, FBCP~\cite{zhao2015bayesian}, FBCP-MP~\cite{zhao2015bayesian}, SPC-TV~\cite{yokota2016smooth}, and SPC-QV~\cite{yokota2016smooth} –– are compared against SPTC in the recovery of real-life images.
+Note that although the algorithms listed are not very recent, they still represent state-of-the-art results in tensor completion of images, as verified by review articles such as Long~\emph{et al.}~\cite{long2019low} and Yokota, Caiafa, and Zhao~\cite{yokota2022tensor}.
+All of those algorithms were tested with official open-source code and ran on officially recommended hyperparameters until convergence.
+The experiments were conducted using MATLAB (R2022b), with the implementation of SPTC borrowing some functions from Tensorlab 3.0~\cite{vervliet2016tensorlab}.
 Most experiments were conducted on a desktop computer with 16GB of RAM and a 6-Core Intel Core i5 3.7 GHz processor.
 Due to memory constraints, experiments with FBCP and FBCP-MP were conducted on a server with 32GB of RAM and an 8-Core Intel Xeon Gold 2.3 GHz processor.

+Regarding the evaluation task, we chose image completion, because it is a very common application (core to fields such as low-level vision~\cite{yokota2022tensor}) and because it does not have much exploitable priors when we only consider the tensor's structure.
+In contrast, tasks such as hyperspectral~\cite{xue2021spatial} or noisy~\cite{cai2019nonconvex} completion often have task-specific priors which should be considered independently from the GCDTC framework.
 Experiments were carried out on incomplete versions of 6 standard test images from the famous USC-SIPI database\footnote{\url{https://sipi.usc.edu/database/}}, with some selected results shown in Fig. 2.
-For best reproducibility and allowing for fairer comparisons, the images were selected from test images that were repeatedly used by previous research, such as \cite{chen2014,yokota2016,yokota2017,zhao2015}.
-Completion algorithms were carried out on the images ``Airplane" ($512\times512$), ``Barbara" ($256\times256$), ``House" ($256\times256$), ``Jellybeans" ($256\times256$), ``Lenna" ($512\times512$), and ``Tree" ($256\times256$), each corrupted with random missing voxels of Missing Rates (MRs) $60\%$, $70\%$, $80\%$, $90\%$, $95\%$, and $99\%$ (in other words, each algorithm is tested on 36 different corrupted images).
-Results are shown in Table 1, with the bold number and the underlined number respectively indicating the models with the highest accuracy and the second-highest accuracy in each line.
+For best reproducibility and allowing for fairer comparisons, we specifically chose images commonly tested upon by previous research.
+The 6 chosen images were each corrupted with random missing voxels, and results are shown in Table 1, with the bold number and the underlined number respectively indicating the models with the highest accuracy and the second-highest accuracy in each line.
+We use PSNR (Peak Signal-Noise Ratio) for evaluating the results.
 As demonstrated, the effect of SPTC has exceeded previous methods over a wide range of missing rates.